downplay/downright/README.md

 ## Planned / Roadmap

 * Provide a button component for opening menus with left-click
+* Include the ability to generate nav bars / application-style menus as well
 * Support keyboard, full accessibility
+* Proper touch support
 * Ship a couple of themes - e.g. dark, high-contrast
 * Export the menu primitives for ad-hoc use
 * Testing for cross-browser support
 * Remove the outer `<div>` added by the provider

+### Out of Scope

+While the menu as-is approaches feature completeness, there are some features that would be really nice for certain use cases.
+However, I do not want the bundle size to get significantly larger than it already is!
+Consequently, if any of these out-of-scope features are released, they will be as separate packages which can extend the core.

+* Custom themeable scrollbars (currently just native)
+* Paging / lazy instantiation of elements
 * Additional item types (inputs, toggles...)
+* A variety of transition extenders

 ## Bugs and Issues